 As a native of Johnston County, I can say with conviction that what matters most to locals around the holidays is food.
-It always seemed particularly cruel to me that the Grinch not only took presents and decorations but emptied out the contents of all the kitchens in Whoville.
+It always seemed particularly cruel to me that the Grinch not only took presents and decorations but emptied the contents of all the kitchens in Whoville.
 What sort of monster takes the Roast Beast?!

-This notion stems from a deep belief I have ingrained in me as a southerner that any obstacle, hardship, or unpleasantness we face shrinks to insignificance when we gather around a table filled with food and good company.
+This notion stems from a deep belief I have ingrained in me as a Southerner that any obstacle, hardship, or unpleasantness we face shrinks to insignificance when we gather around a table filled with food and good company.
 And maybe that's not strictly southern, maybe it is simply human.
-But, our belief that presents and decorations are secondary to the tradition of a holiday meal shared with friends and family is not the only "food tradition" that southerners hold dear.
+But, our belief that presents and decorations are secondary to the tradition of a holiday meal shared with friends and family is not the only "food tradition" that Southerners hold dear.

-In fact, a good look at the history of southern hospitality reveals an unwavering notion that food is how you show that you care.
-When a family suffers a tragedy, when a new neighbor moves in, and on every major holiday, people provide food in support and in solidarity.
+In fact, a good look at the history of Southern hospitality reveals an unwavering notion that food is how you show that you care.
+When a family suffers a tragedy, when a new neighbor moves in, and on every major holiday, people provide food in support and solidarity.
 As we mourn together and celebrate together, Johnstonians know that the best way to say 'I love you' or even 'Merry Christmas' is through providing nourishment - pies, cakes, casseroles, pudding, and, yes, ham.

 Carolina Packers products (including their famous red Bright Leaf Hot Dogs) can be found at grocery stores across NC year-round.
-However, during the holidays they offer really wonderful and unique holiday boxes for sale on their website at brightleafhotdogs.com/collections/holiday.
+However, during the holidays they offer wonderful and unique holiday boxes for sale on their website at brightleafhotdogs.com/collections/holiday.
 It would make a great gift, or be a wonderful way to stock up on everything you’ll need for a holiday meal.
 Boxes vary in size and price but items include spiral sliced ham, country ham slices, smoked sausage, bacon, and more.

 Another JoCo staple when it comes to year-round meat products and holiday traditions is Stevens Sausage; family-owned and operated, 70 years in business, 4 generations in Smithfield, with 250 years of family history in the area.
 Stevens produces thousands of pounds of pork sausage, souse, chitterlings (aka chitlins), and ham slices each week.
 But, their whole country ham and seasoning meats are what's really popular this time of the year.